Here is the current teaser for the first and only analog photo lab/darkroom simulator for Virtual Reality (as far as I know.)

-I ended up choosing with a 2-pass gaussian blur estimation, that scales nicely and was integrated with HLSL into Unreal.
+I ended up using a 2-pass gaussian blur estimation, that scales nicely and was integrated with HLSL into Unreal.

-To avoid the need for constant calculation, the blur is only calculated when the focus is adjusted or the the head of the enlarger moved and then written to texture.
+To avoid the need for constant evaluation on tick, the blur is only calculated when the focus is adjusted or the head of the enlarger moved and then written to texture.